laravel/docs/collections.md

 <a name="method-doesnthave"></a>
 #### `doesntHave()` {#collection-method}

-The `doesntHave` method determines if a given key does not exist in the collection:
+The `doesntHave` method determines if a given key is missing from the collection:

     $collection = collect(['account_id' => 1, 'product' => 'Desk', 'amount' => 5]);